After Graduation from the Residential Phase

 The 12-month phase after graduation from the program is called the post-residential phase.
 It is an extremely important part of the Commonwealth ChalleNGe Youth Academy.
 It is where cadets put into practice everything they learned while in the residential phase.

-In the post-residential phase, cadets move from Camp Pendleton back to their homes, with their P-RAP.
+In the post-residential phase, cadets move from the State Military Reservation to their homes, with their P-RAP.

 While living back at home, they either return to school, begin a job, start full-time internships or volunteer work.
 In some cases, cadets move away from home if they choose to serve in the military.
 Scholarship opportunities for higher education are available through the Parents Association.